New Cancer Treatment Guideline

 issues (such as kidney failure or heart failure) that curative chemotherapy

-would be too toxic for them should not get this type of treatment.
+would be too toxic for them should not have this type of treatment.
 Patients who

 have been given many types of current curative chemotherapy but continue to